MkDay/Post-Collection/prevent-default-vs-return-false.md

  ```

-### 3. Working ways for callbacks functions with custom parameters
+### 3. Working ways for callback functions with custom parameters

 **Method 1:**